 How to Get a Girl Pregnant, Karleen Pendleton-Jiménez, 167 pgs, Tightrope Books, tightropebooks.com, $19.95

-The book shows that this was a very long journey indeed, spanning years, emails upon emails, mind-bogglingly expensive vials of sperm and multiple visits to the fertility doctors.
-Pendleton- Jiménez’s biography would make a compelling narrative in its own right; in addition to the story of her pregnancy, we are given insights into her Chicana background, her travels and interactions with friends, allies and academics, and, most poignantly, we learn about her close and loving relationship with her mother, whose death inspired her to become a mom herself.
+As the book reveals, this was a very long journey indeed, spanning years, emails upon emails, mind-bogglingly expensive vials of sperm and multiple visits to the fertility doctors.
+Pendleton-Jiménez’s biography would make a compelling narrative in its own right; in addition to the story of her pregnancy, we are given insights into her Chicana background, her family, travels and interactions with friends, allies and academics, and, most poignantly, we learn about her close and loving relationship with her mother, whose death inspired her to become a mom herself.

 Pendleton-Jiménez is a natural storyteller, so you can’t help but become as invested in her quest as she is.
 We cringe as she visits the fertility clinic yet again for the invasive, clinical and sometimes painful insemination procedures.
 We feel elation when she connects with supportive male donors online, and hold our collective breath(s) as she visits nightclubs (with her partner in one instance) in a series of last-ditch attempts to pick up a man who might unwittingly help her get pregnant.
 This book provides an essential sense of perspective to ideas about motherhood and queer identity and we’re fortunate that Pendleton-Jimenez has chose to share her experiences with us.
 It’s an honest, brave and beautiful story and everyone should read it.
 (Alison Lang)